ramowalton/CleanData_Assignment/README.md

 The function returns the cleaned dataset

 ### createTidyData()
-Creates the final tidy dataset from the consolidated dataset created in cleanDat().
+Creates the final tidy dataset from the consolidated dataset created in cleanData().
 The function creates a dataset comprising the mean of each variable grouped by each activity and subject combination (using the melt and dcast functions of the reshape packages).